tigerkelly/froglog/README.md

 		\[-a ipaddr\] \[-p portNum\] \[-K daysKept\]

 	-a IPv4 address.
-	-p port number to listen on.
+	-p Port number to listen on.
 	-K Number of days to keep in database tables.
 	-A Turn on auto table create.
 	-U DB user name to use.
 Default froglog